Zenei/calibrator/README.md

 # Calibrator
 This is a module in a much bigger project dealing with data from gateways of  Automated Weather Stations in East Africa.
+It's purpose is to compare data collected manually with data received from automatically via gateways from weather stations.
+Manually collected data is considered accurate, since it does not suffer from signal interferance among other things.

 ## Installation
 This does not need installation.
 Cloning or downloading the repository is enough.